 If you disagree with posting your balances to cover your absence, you will have the opportunity to appeal the decision.
 If you have any questions, please contact your Department HR representative for more information.
-Contact information for your Department HR Team can be found here: Human Resources Contact List by Department
+Contact information for your Department HR Team can be found here: X. Human Resources Contact List by Department

-21. As a County employee, what options do I have for getting a COVID-19 PCR or Rapid Antigen test?
+23. As a County employee, what options do I have for getting a COVID-19 PCR or Rapid Antigen test?

-As we continue to battle COVID-19 in the Orange County community, our capacity to test has significantly increased with the opening of new testing locations, including the two drive-thru super testing sites in Costa Mesa and Anaheim.
+Regular communications are sent to employees regarding County provided testing options.
 You may also schedule a test through your private healthcare provider or through a community testing site such as CVS.
 If you have been notified of COVID-19 exposure in the workplace, you will be provided with the opportunity to get a COVID-19 test during working hours.